Beef and Black Bean Enchiladas

 Instructions

-• In large skillet over medium heat, cook beef, onions, garlic and jalapeño (if using) until beef is browned and onions are golden and soft.
-Drain fat if there is more than a few tablespoons.
+• In large skillet over medium heat, sauté onions until soft and golden.
+Add garlic and jalapeño (if using) and cook for about a minute.
+Add ground beef and cook until browning.
+Spoon off fat if there is more than a spoonful or so.

-• In second pan, sauté garlic in butter.
+• In second pan, sauté onion in butter until very soft and golden, adding garlic for the last minute.
 Stir in flour.
 Allow to cook for a minute, then add beef broth, tomato sauce and seasonings.
-Bring to a boil, reduce heat and cook until thickened.
+Bring to a simmer, reduce heat and cook, stirring often until thickened, about 10 minutes.

-• Ladle about 1 ½ cups of sauce into the bottom of a 9 x 13 baking dish.
+• Ladle about 1 cup of sauce into the bottom of a 9 x 13 baking dish.

 • Preheat oven to 350 degrees and ensure rack is set to middle of oven.

 • Divide filling into 8 equal parts.
-Lay in a line across tortilla and top with shredded cheese.
+Lay in a line across tortilla and top with about 1 - 2 Tbsp shredded cheese.
 Roll tightly in a tube and place seem side down in baking dish over sauce.
 Repeat with remaining tortillas.
+If using corn tortillas, heat on both sides in a dry skillet to soften.

-• Pour remainder of sauce over top and spread remainder of cheese over sauce.
+• Pour remainder of sauce over top, spread to edges and sprinkle remainder of cheese over sauce.

 • Cover lightly with foil, avoiding touching the cheese and sauce, and bake for 20 minutes.
 Remove foil and continue to bake for 20-25 minutes until sauce is bubbling and cheese has melted.

-• Allow to rest at least 10 minutes before serving.
-Garnish with fresh chopped cilantro if desired.
+• Allow to rest at least 10 minutes before serving, garnishing as desired.

 Tried this recipe?Let us know how it was!